actionhero/ah-resque-ui/README.md

 Now you can apply the `logged-in-session` middleware to your actions to protect them.

 To inform ah-resque-ui to use a middleware determined elsewhere like this, set `api.config.ah-resque-ui.middleware = 'logged-in-session'`

+## Testing

+On OSX, you may need to manually simulate the `link` action in test project preperation.
+There's something fishy about how OSX links `/tmp` to `/private/tmp` that confuses out linker.